Juniper: Ethnic and herbal use

 Most species of juniper are flexible and have a high compression strength-to-weight ratio.
 This has made the wood a traditional choice for the construction of hunting bows among some of the Native American cultures in the Great Basin region.
 These bow staves are typically backed with sinew to provide tension strength that the wood may lack.

 Ancient Mesopotamians believed that juniper oil could be used to ward off the evil eye.

 Embalming vessels in the burial chambers from a 26th Dynasty embalming workshop at Saqqara have shown the usage of Juniper oil/tar.

 Some Indigenous peoples of the Americas use juniper in traditional medicine; for instance the Dineh (Navajo), who use it for diabetes.
 Juniper ash has also been historically consumed as a source of calcium by the Navajo people.

 Juniper is traditionally used in Scottish folkloric and Gaelic Polytheist saining rites, such as those performed at Hogmanay (New Year), where the smoke of burning juniper, accompanied by traditional prayers and other customary rites, is used to cleanse, bless, and protect the household and its inhabitants.

-Local people in Lahaul Valley present juniper leaves to their deities as a folk tradition.
+Local people in Lahaul Valley, north India, present juniper leaves to their deities as a folk tradition.
 It is also useful as a folk remedy for pains and aches, as well as epilepsy and asthma.
 They are reported to collect large amounts of juniper leaves and wood for building and religious purposes.

 General use

-Juniper berries are a spice used in a wide variety of culinary dishes and are best known for the primary flavoring in gin (and responsible for gin's name, which is a shortening of the Dutch word for juniper, jenever).
+Juniper berries are a spice used in a wide variety of culinary dishes and are best known for the primary flavoring in gin(and responsible for gin's name, which is a shortening of the Dutch word for juniper, jenever).
 A juniper-based spirit is made by fermenting juniper berries and water to create a "wine" that is then distilled.
 This is often sold as a juniper brandy in eastern Europe.
 Juniper berries are also used as the primary flavor in the liquor jenever.
 Juniper berry sauce is often a popular flavoring choice for quail, pheasant, veal, rabbit, venison, and other game dishes.

 A tea can be made from the young twigs.
 Twigs or needles are used to flavour the traditional Finnish junperbeer, sahti as well.

 Dense and rot resistant, the irregular trunks of junipers have been used as fence posts and firewood.
 Stands that produce enough wood for specialty uses generally go under the common name "cedar", including Juniperus virginiana, the "red cedar" that is used widely in cedar drawers and closets.
-The lack of space or a hyphen between the words "red" and "cedar" is sometimes used to indicate that this species is not a true cedar (Cedrus).
+A hyphen or a lack of a space between the words "red" and "cedar" is sometimes used to indicate that this species is not a true cedar (Cedrus).

-Juniper in weave is a traditional cladding technique used in Northern Europe, e.g. at Havrå, Norway.
+Juniper in weave is a traditional cladding technique used in Northern Europe, e.g., at Havrå, Norway.

 Juniper berries are steam distilled to produce an essential oil that may vary from colorless to yellow or pale green.
 Some of its chemical components are terpenoids and aromatic compounds, such as cadinene, a sesquiterpene.